Have a read on below at some quick stats and facts on the Miami Marlins to get you started:

-The Miami Marlins did make it to the postseason as they finished with a 31-29 win-loss record which saw them play in the National League Wildcard Series defeating the Chicago Cubs, but lost to the Atlanta Braves in the NLDS.
+The Miami Marlins did not make it to the postseason as they finished with a 67-95 win-loss record, which put them in fourth place in the NL East.

 Will the Miami Marlins get the 1st pick in the MLB draft?